null

 D2C stands for direct-to-consumer, which, at the simplest level, means that a brand sells directly to its end customers rather than selling through retailers.

-Over the past decade, D2C has started changing this paradigm by cutting out the middleman - the retailer.
-Companies like Gap and Apple have adopted this model for a long time through their brick-and-mortar retail stores, but this latest trend is different.
-Up-and-coming D2C brands sell to their end consumers via their eCommerce shops, where customers learn, shop, purchase, and engage directly with their favorite brands.
+Online stores are changing this paradigm by cutting out the middlemen.
+Up-and-coming D2C brands sell to their end consumers via eCommerce shops, where customers learn, shop, purchase, and engage directly with their favorite brands.

 eCommerce companies looking to make modern changes might consider pivoting toward this more direct business model.
 Not only will it cut costs associated with middlemen, but it may very well be the eCommerce approach of the future.